 3. Cook with All Six Tastes

-In ayurveda, each of the six tastes corresponds to different physiological functions.
-Sweet foods, for instance, can be nourishing, while bitter foods are often detoxifying.
+In Ayurveda, each of the six tastes corresponds to different physiological functions.
+Sweet foods, for instance, can be nourishing, while bitter foods are traditionally considered supportive for cleansing processes.
 By including all six tastes (sweet, sour, salty, bitter, pungent, and astringent) in your meals, you're making sure your body receives a variety of nutrients.
 This well-rounded nourishment enhances digestive health and helps to complete vital bodily processes.

 4. Use Herbs & Spices

 Herbs and spices not only add flavor to your meals but also have medicinal properties.
-Many of them, like ginger, cinnamon, black pepper, and mint stimulate your Agni and relieve symptoms associated with bad digestion.
-It’s also important to forge healthy eating habits that align with your specific dosha type
+Many of them, such as ginger, cinnamon, and black pepper, are traditionally used in Ayurveda to support digestive function and may reduce discomfort like bloating and heaviness.
+It’s also important to forge healthy eating habits that align with your specific dosha type.

 5. Stay Active